morvayd/Ollama-Chat-App/README.md

 # Ollama-Chat-App
 This python app was developed utilizing Python 3.13.7
   - Testing occurred on Windows 11, MacOS 15.3.1 and Linux Mint 22.04.
 It utilizes a local Ollama server, chats locally with any downloaded Ollama LLM &amp; SLM, giving a choice of model to use at startup.
-This allows easy local model testing.
+Very easy local AI usage without uploads.

 #
 #  Install Procedure